xinyix/Box-Cox-Transformation/README.md

 [1] -0.0144304
 ```

-Now the skewness is close to 0, the transformation was successful.
+Now the skewness is close to 0, and the adjusted R-squared is near 98%, the Box-Cox transformation reduced non-normality in the data and produces a better regression model.